Skip Navigation

 Notes

-(a) All Certificates of Authority expire June 30, and are renewable July 1, annually.
+(a) All Certificates of Authority expire July 31, and are renewable August 1, annually.
 Companies holding Certificates of Authority as acceptable sureties on Federal bonds are also acceptable as reinsuring companies.

 (b) The Underwriting Limitations published herein are on a per bond basis.
 Treasury requirements do not limit the penal sum (face amount) of bonds which surety companies may provide.
 However, when the penal sum exceeds a company's Underwriting Limitation, the excess must be protected by co-insurance, reinsurance, or other methods in accordance with 31 CFR Section 223.10, Section 223.11.
-Treasury refers to a bond of this type as an Excess Risk.
-When Excess Risks on bonds in favor of the United States are protected by reinsurance, such reinsurance is to be affected by use of a Federal reinsurance form to be filed with the bond or within 45 days thereafter.
-In protecting such excess risks, the underwriting limitation in force on the day in which the bond was provided will govern absolutely.
-For further assistance, contact the Surety Bonds Branch at 304-480-6635.

-(c) A surety company must be licensed in the State or other area in which it provides a bond, but need not be licensed in the State or other area in which the principal resides or where the contract is to be performed [28 Op.
+(c) A surety company must be licensed in the state or other area in which it provides a bond, but need not be licensed in the State or other area in which the principal resides or where the contract is to be performed [28 Op.
 Atty.
 Gen. 127, Dec.
 24, 1909; 31 CFR Section 223.5 (b)].
 The term "other area" includes the District of Columbia, American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the Virgin Islands.

 License information in this Circular is provided to the Treasury Department by the companies themselves.
 For updated license information, you may contact the company directly or the applicable State Insurance Department.
 Refer to the list of state insurance departments.
-For further assistance, contact the Surety Bonds Branch at (304) 480-6635.
+For further assistance, contact the Surety Bond Branch at (304) 480-6635.

 (d) FEDERAL PROCESS AGENTS: Treasury approved surety companies are required to appoint Federal process agents in accord with 31 U.S.C.
 9306 and 31 CFR 224.